mariia-kovsharova/ngx-openapi-forms/README.md

 ### Usage
 1. In terminal type `angular-openapi-form-gen --input <path-to-openapi> --output <output-dir-path>`.
 All params are required.
 2. The lib will parse your open-api file than create one file per top-level model of "object" type in the description.
-3. The created `model.ts` file will contain exported as default Angular FormGroup with FormControls and FormArrays from the open-api model, including validation.
+3. The created `model.ts` file will contain Angular FormGroup with FormControls and FormArrays (exported as default) from the open-api model, including validation and default values.

 ### Important note
 You should import a deep copy of the generated FormGroup object to avoid unexpected behavior.